-Harvey J. Graff is Ohio Eminent Scholar in Literacy Studies and professor of English and history at The Ohio State University.
-He joined the university in 2004 and directs the Literacy Studies @ OSU initiative, a university-wide interdisciplinary program.
+Harvey J. Graff is Ohio Eminent Scholar in Literacy Studies and professor emeritus of English and history at The Ohio State University.
+He joined the university in 2004 and directed the Literacy Studies @ OSU initiative, a university-wide interdisciplinary program.

 In 1999-2000, Graff served as president of the Social Science History Association, and in 2013, he received its first award for participation.
 In 2001, the University of Linköping in Sweden awarded him the Doctor of Philosophy honoris causa for his contributions to scholarship.
 In 2013-2014, he was a fellow of the National Humanities Center; he was also awarded a fellowship by the Center for Advanced Studies in the Behavioral Sciences.
 In 2014, he was a visiting professor at two Brazilian universities.